Workplace sexual harassment is a form of employment discrimination in Nevada. There are typically two kinds of workplace sexual harassment:

 - punitive damages

-Note that the court may also order that the defendant reimburse the plaintiff for reasonable attorney’s fees and costs.
-And if the harassment caused the plaintiff to suffer job termination, demotion, or lack of advancement, the court can order that the plaintiff be reinstated.
+Note that the court may also order that the defendant reimburse you for reasonable attorney’s fees and costs.
+If the harassment caused you to suffer job termination, demotion, or lack of advancement, the court can order that you be reinstated.

-Like it sounds, back pay comprises all the wages, tips, bonuses, and benefits that the plaintiff lost due to the harassment.
-Note that if the plaintiff did not make a “good faith” effort to find another job and “mitigate” his/her damages, the court may reduce the back pay damages.
+Like it sounds, back pay comprises all the wages, tips, bonuses, and benefits that you lost due to the harassment.
+Note that if you did not make a “good faith” effort to find another job and “mitigate” your damages, the court may reduce the back pay damages.

-As it sounds, front pay — also called “loss of future earnings — is meant to compensate the plaintiff for the money he/she is likely to miss out on in the future due to the case.
+As it sounds, front pay — also called “loss of future earnings — is meant to compensate you for the money you are likely to miss out on in the future due to the case.
 Courts consider various factors, including:

 - the difficulty of finding a similar job with another company,

-- how long the plaintiff probably would have stayed with the company but for the harassment
+- how long you probably would have stayed with the company but for the harassment

-Depending on the case, the judge may order the defendant to pay for the victim’s:
+Depending on the case, the judge may order the defendant to pay for your:

 - emotional distress (pain and suffering),